Money saving tips for Black Friday bargains

 It is easy to get carried away when faced with bargain prices.
 So whether you are planning to buy one item or a few, decide in advance the maximum price you are prepared to pay and ensure that you stick to that on Black Friday.
 If you can’t find what you are looking for at the price you can afford to pay then it is better to do without that item than land yourself in debt.
 So make decisions in the cold light of day about how much you are prepared to pay, and be firm about not going above that amount.

 Many retailers have a special Black Friday page on their website.
 Some of them – such as Amazon– are starting their Black Friday sales early.
 So the first thing to do is to look online at retailers that are likely to stock the item(s) you are looking for – try searching for the retailer’s name followed by “Black Friday”.

-There is also a website called Black Friday Sale which has details of many of the retailers participating in Black Friday, and links to their Black Friday pages.
+You can learn all about Black Friday’s origins over on wikipedia.
 Last year 91% of retailers participated in Black Friday so you stand a good chance of finding what you are looking for.